Blaidd-Drwg/atsp-approximation/README.md

   --only-kernel-size    Only output the instance's kernel size without computing a tour --tour                Output the computed tour as a space-separated node list -b BETA, --beta BETA  Asymmetry factor above which edges are treated as asymmetric (default: 1).
                         Choosing beta = 0 will compute an exact solution.
+You may also pass a comma-separated list of values to execute the algorithm multiple times.
   --multibeta           Execute the script multiple times with different values for beta.
                         First, compute an exact solution as a reference point.
 After that, start by treating every asymmetric edge as asymmetric (beta = 1), then halve